Chicago man who saved man on train tracks gets free car

 "I was hoping I could just grab him and not feel nothing, but I felt a little shock," Perry said.
 "I felt it all though my body actually.
 I didn't let that stop me."

-With the help of another commuter, Perry administered CPR on the man, who had been electrocuted.
+With the help of another commuter, Perry administered CPR on the man, who had been hurt by an electric shock.
 The man was taken to a hospital and was expected to survive.

 Police are still investigating the incident that led to the man falling onto the tracks, the Chicago Sun-Times reported.